-Figure 4-3.
-Microwave Range

-ranges operate on 120-volt AC electrical power, supplied either by the external electrical hookup or by the onboard electrical generator in the motor home..
+The Allegro Breeze may contain an optional convection microwave (Figure 4-2).
+All microwave ranges operate on 120-volt AC electrical power, supplied either by the external electrical hookup or by the onboard electrical generator in the motor home.

-Touch-pad controls on the microwave range are used for operating the range (i.e., cooking temperature, mode, power level, and cooking time)-see the product owner's manual for specific instructions.
-For basic operating instructions, care, and maintenance for the proper use of the microwave/(and optional convection) range, please consult the specific manual
+Touch pad controls on the microwave range are used for operating the range (i.e. cooking temperature, mode, power level, and cooking time).
+For basic operating instructions, care, and maintenance for the proper use of the convection microwave, please consult the specific manual in the